What makes Go Yoga classes different?

 School Term Family Yoga

-In these special school term classes, children aged 8-14 and their parents or guardians practice yoga together.
-As kids learn through games, play and storytelling, these classes are not as structured as a regular yoga class.
+In these special school term classes, children aged 10-14 and their parents or guardians practice yoga together.
+These classes are not as structured as a regular yoga class.
 A sense of fun, lightheartedness and creativity is the focus in family yoga, where every student is free to express their own individual self without judgment or expectation.
 In a safe place free of competition, both adult and child can explore their full potential at their own pace.
 Students learn yoga poses that encourage creativity, coordination, concentration, flexibility and balance, all the while stretching, strengthening and releasing tension in the body and mind, developing respect for their bodies and each other.
-Storytelling and imaginative play teaches the basic yoga philosophies of giving, caring, friendliness and happiness for all.
+The basic yoga philosophies of giving, caring, friendliness and happiness for all are woven through the classes.
 Guided breathing, meditation and relaxation practices relieve anxiety leave kids feeling calm and peaceful.

 Family yoga is ideal for adults and kids alike to develop or improve body awareness, concentration, emotional intelligence, self-confidence and self-esteem.